makerdao/dss-vest/README.md

 Pass the address of the vesting token to the constructor on deploy.
 This contract must be given authority to `mint()` tokens in the vesting contract.

+After deployment, governance must set the `cap` value using the `file` function.

 #### DssVestSuckable

 Pass the MCD [chainlog](https://github.com/makerdao/dss-chain-log) address to the constructor to set up the contract for scheduled Dai `suck`s.
 Note: this contract must be given authority to `suck()` Dai from the `vat`'s surplus buffer.

+After deployment, governance must set the `cap` value using the `file` function.

 ### Creating a vest